GameCODA: Environmental audio technologies

 Sensaura developed different technologies to create a more realistic audio environment for the listener:

 MacroFX

 MacroFX is an algorithm that tries to create realistic close-up effects.

 ZoomFX

-ZoomFX is a technology for simulating the sound of large emitters.
+ZoomFX was a technology for simulating the sound of large emitters.
 This is achieved by creating each virtual sound area from several, similar, virtual point sources, rather than from a single point source, as is commonly done.